Jérôme Thiesson

 Jérôme Thiesson (born 6 August 1987) is a Swiss football coach and a former player.
-He is the manager of FC Mutschellen in the fifth-tier 2.
-Liga Interregional.
+He was manager of FC Mutschellen in the fifth-tier 2.
+Liga Interregional, joined FC Aarau as head of operations in 2024 and became their U15 coach for two years.

 Career

 In January 2011 Thiesson agreed to a contract to join FC Luzern as of summer 2011.

 In February 2017 Thiesson agreed to a contract to join Minnesota United FC as of winter 2017.
 Thiesson was released by Minnesota at the end of their 2018 season.

 In January 2019 Thiesson agreed to a contract to join FC Rapperswil-Jona for the remainder of the 2018-2019 season.
 However, already on 20 May 2019, FC Aarau announced that they had signed Thiesson from the upcoming 2019/20 season.